ApolloNet/pdepda/contents/en/sections/strasbourg.md

         text: <p>On the night of 11 September 1940, the synagogue was set on fire by a group of Hitler Youth.
 Firefighters intervened the next afternoon but were ordered to abandon the fire, so the synagogue burned entirely inside, with only the outer walls and the roof structure remaining visible.
 During 1941 the latter were razed to the ground.
 These two broken columns were taken away after the fire (but still during the war) by a young student who kept them all his life before donating them to the Historical Museum.
 They seem to have come from the banister leading to the Holy Arch in the chancel of the synagogue, as well as the barrier separating the chancel from the rest of the synagogue.</p>
         medias:
           - /files/strasbourg-3-5.jpg
       - document: P. Schell, "Die Strassburger Synagogue.
-Zeugin einer wenig ruhmvollen Vergangenheit", Strassburger Neuester Nachrichten, 7.
+Zeugin einer wenig ruhmvollen Vergangenheit", Strassburger Neueste Nachrichten, 7.
 März 1941/ "The Strasbourg synagogue, witness to an inglorious past", Dernières Nouvelles de Strasbourg, 7 March 1941.
 Press Article.
         component: doc-left
         legend: Strasbourg Médiathèque, heritage fund
         text: <p>The integration of Alsace into the Third Reich resulted in the Nazification of all means of communication, as demonstrated by this article from the <em>Dernières Nouvelles de Strasbourg</em> published between the burning of the synagogue (September 1940) and its destruction (November 1941).
 In populist rhetoric employing all the usual anti-Semitic clichés, the journalist rejoices in the destruction of the synagogue and the Jewish communities of Alsace.</p>